The replication of equivalence studies: Introduction

-These study pairs will serve as running examples to illustrate our methodology and to highlight why non-significant effects should not be misinterpreted as bearing evidence for no effect.
-To do so, an equivalence margin needs to be determined.
-Ideally, the margin should be chosen by experts in the field before the first study is conducted, but post-hoc margin specification is also possible \citep{Campbell2021}. \citet[Table 1.1]{Wellek2010} defines a strict margin to be $d_S = 0.36$ and a liberal margin $d_L = 0.74$ on Cohen's $d$ scale.
+In equivalence designs, the margin should ideally be chosen by experts in the field before the first study is conducted, but post-hoc margin specification is also possible \citep{Campbell2021}.
+As no margin was pre-specified in \citet{Goetz2011} and \citet{Lin2012}, we have to select the margins. \citet[Table 1.1]{Wellek2010} defines a strict margin to be $d_S = 0.36$ and a liberal margin $d_L = 0.74$ on Cohen's $d$ scale.
 This translates to $\strict = 0.18$ and $\lib = 0.36$ on Fisher's $z$-scale, respectively \citep{Ruscio2008}.
-We will use the liberal margin in the first example, and the strict margin in the second.
+For illustration purposes, we chose to use the liberal margin in the first example, and the strict margin in the second.
 These margins might seem large, however, a systematic review of the margins in non-inferiority and equivalence clinical trials revealed that 50\% of the trials had a margin larger than $d = 0.5$, and 5\% even had a margin larger than $d = 1$ \citep{Lange2005}.